tcnksm/go-latest/README.md

 [godocs]: http://godoc.org/github.com/tcnksm/go-latest

-`go-latest` is a pacakge to check version is latest or not from various sources.
+`go-latest` is a pacakge to check a provided version is latest or not from various sources.

 If you're building tool in Golang, you can use this pacakge for encourage user to upgrade latest version of your tool.
 For source to check, currecntly we can use Tags on Github, [HTML Meta tag](doc/html_meta.md), JSON response and HTML scraping.